RealTime

 “I do see the children feeling honored when I give them that hat of advocacy,” says Micheal. “[They] are now attracted to the right way to stop the wrong things.”

 Immediately ordering more materials, Micheal began delivering regular lessons to 50 and 60 students at a time in Mumbai.
-As word spread of the program, one hundred surrounding villages began demanding their children be taught their inalienable rights.
+As word spread of the program, 100 surrounding villages began demanding their children be taught their inalienable rights.

 Micheal is prepared to meet the demand, and is proud to embark on what she calls “this noble cause.”